Little Lord Fauntleroy (1936 film): Production

 Little Lord Fauntleroy was the first film produced by Selznick International Pictures, created by David O. Selznick when he left Metro-Goldwyn-Mayer.
 While he was still at MGM, Selznick purchased the rights to the story from Mary Pickford for $11,500 and secured the performance of his David Copperfield discovery, Freddie Bartholomew.
 It was the final film for which Sophie Wachner designed costumes.

-Ben Hecht, Richard Schayer and Selznick himself polished the screenplay commissioned from Hugh Walpole.
+Ben Hecht, Richard Schayer, and Selznick himself polished the screenplay commissioned from Hugh Walpole.
 Directed by John Cromwell, the film was shot during the last two months of 1935.
 Made within its budget of $500,000, the film's final cost was $590,000.

 The film was released through United Artists after a world premiere March 4, 1936, at Foundation Hospital in Warm Springs, Georgia.

 Box office

-By 1939, Little Lord Fauntleroy earned an estimated profit of $447,000.
+By 1939, Little Lord Fauntleroy had earned an estimated profit of $447,000.
 It was Selznick International Pictures' most profitable film until Gone With the Wind.

 Critical response

-When the movie was shown at the Radio City Music Hall, Frank S. Nugent reviewed the film for the New York Times on April 3, 1936, and gave it a favorable review.
+Frank S. Nugent of the New York Times reviewed the film during its run at Radio City Music Hall, his favorable review appearing in on April 3, 1936.